DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 - Then bake normally.
 - That's it.
 It *should* just work

-### Some Thing to Keep in Mind
+### Something to Keep in Mind
 - The sub-scenes for the level *should* only contain the level itself.
 - Do not put the player in your sub-scene.
+It'll mess up the game once your sub-scene is loading

 ### How Do I Get the Player in My Level so I Can Test it out Real Quick?
 -